preetihemant/beautiful-jekyll/_posts/2018-01-20-Sentiment-analysis-using-tweets.md

 ```
 ![Pie chart Oprah for Potus](/img/piechart.jpg)

 <p> We can also understand trends through visualizing data.
-One question that comes to mind in the Oprah for President sentiment is, did the trend have sustained interest or was ir short lived?
+One question that comes to mind in the Oprah for President sentiment is, did the trend have sustained interest or was it short lived?
 If there was a continuous support for the notion, Oprah might as well seriously consider running.
 On the other hand, if the notion quickly lost support, it may not be a good idea to contest! </p>

 <p> To analyze the level of interest, I will work with the "Created on" data.
 This column is in the string format which I will first convert to datetime format.
 I will then ignore the time information and only plot number of tweets per day to determine the extent of support. </p>